simeoncloud/Baseline/README.md

 [Policy recommendations for securing email](https://docs.microsoft.com/en-us/microsoft-365/enterprise/secure-email-recommended-policies?view=o365-worldwide)

-## MSGraph\ConditionalAccess\Policies\Block Platforms Other than iOS or Android from Unmanaged Devices and Untrusted Locations.json
+## MSGraph\ConditionalAccess\Policies\Baseline - Block Platforms Other than iOS or Android from Unmanaged Devices and Untrusted Locations.json
 *Azure AD > Security > Conditional Access > Policies*

 **What does this do?**